turannul/PXL-Battery/README.md

 # PXL-Battery
  Battery theme for jailbroken iDevices.

-# Bugs: No known bug/issue
+# Bugs: No known bug
 "Your next bug is not a bug, it's a feature." - Apple Inc.